ianrose/resources/README.md

 autotoc: true
 published: true
 layout: list.html
-description: Curated list of resources for design, development and process in the newsroom.
+description: 'Curated list of resources for design, development and process in the newsroom.'
 ---

 ## Code Editors